iredmail/mlmmjadmin/README.md

 * A working mail server with a working mlmmj instance.
     * For iRedMail users, please follow tutorial `docs/iredmail-integration.md` to integrate mlmmj.
-    * Mlmmj data will be stored under `/var/spool/mlmmj`, it must be owned by user/group `mlmmj:mlmmj` with permission 0700.
+    * Mlmmj data will be stored under `/var/spool/mlmmj` by default, it must be owned by user/group `mlmmj:mlmmj` with permission 0700.
 * Python 2.6.x or 2.7.x, with extra modules:
     * web.py